Resources

 Battery Chargers

-We supply several related chargers that are very easy to use.
-All of the units have an internal computer-on-a-chip that makes possible the exact performance required for lead-acid batteries, whether they are manually-filled, sealed electrolyte, or Gell-cells.
+We supply four chargers that are very easy to use.
+All of the units have an internal computer-on-a-chip that makes possible the exact performance required for lead-acid batteries, whether they are manually-filled, sealed electrolyte, or gel-cells.
 There are no switches to set.
 All battery chargers are fully regulated and automatic; continuously shorting the battery leads will not harm the chargers.
 The process goes through the 5 stages of charging described below.

 Caution: CARE SHOULD BE EXERCISED WHEN CHARGING A DEPLETED BATTERY.
 These chargers will become HOT, not just warm, and should not be touched until after the GREEN (see below) light comes on.
 The case can cause burns if not handled properly.